 To stop electrical system damage and preserve electrical power flow, protection techniques must quickly identify and categorize defects.
 This accelerates the correction of undesired power losses, protecting linked equipment.
-To preserve power flow and restore the electrical system's stability, it is critical to identify the precise site of the fault [3].
-For a very long time, line identification, classification, and localization techniques have been effectively used by researchers.
-The assessment and utilization of several fault analysis techniques by electricity distribution firms facilitates the identification, classification, and forecasting of fault locations on transmission lines within power networks.
-As a result, they have the difficult issue of deciding on a particular fault classification strategy.
-In this paper, a detailed review of various techniques used for precise fault identification, categorization and troubleshooting on transmission lines in electric power systems is presented.
+To preserve power flow and restore the electrical system stability, it is critical to identify the precise site of the fault [3].
+For an exceptionally long time, line identification, classification, and localization techniques have been effectively used by researchers.
+The assessment and utilization of several fault analysis techniques by electricity distribution firms facilitate the identification, classification, and forecasting of fault locations on transmission lines within power networks.
+As a result, they must address the challenging issue of deciding on a particular fault classification strategy.
+In this paper, a detailed review of various techniques used for precise fault identification, categorization, and troubleshooting on transmission lines in electric power systems is presented.

-The motivation of the study is to emphasize the importance of using effective and innovative methods such as machine learning (ML) methods in the detection and classification of faults in transmission lines.
-In this context, the paper presents machine learning based fault detection models specifically for electric power transmission line systems.
+The study aims to emphasize the importance of using effective and innovative methods such as machine learning (ML) methods in the detection and classification of faults in transmission lines.
+In this context, the paper presents machine learning-based fault detection models specifically for electric power transmission line systems.

-The motivation of this study is to emphasize the importance of using machine learning methods for the detection and classification of faults in power transmission lines.
-For the reliability of power systems, the rapid detection and classification of such faults is critical to maintain the stability of the system.
-Where traditional methods are inadequate, solutions offered by artificial intelligence and machine learning techniques provide more effective results, especially in the early detection and classification of symmetric and asymmetric faults.
+For the reliability of power systems, the rapid detection and classification of faults in transmission lines is critical to maintain the stability of the system.
+Where traditional methods are inadequate, solutions offered by artificial intelligence and machine learning techniques prove to be more effective, especially in the early detection and classification of symmetric and asymmetric faults.
 In this context, the study comparatively examines various machine learning models such as decision trees, logistic regression and support vector machines to detect and classify faults in transmission lines.
 The limitations of the study are that the dataset used is limited to certain types of faults and the applicability to a wider range of faults in real-time applications should be investigated in future work.